What is a TMJ Disorder?

 TMJ syndrome can be caused by a lot of medical problems such as diseases, wear and tear, and trauma.

-Arthritis: Our jaw point is prone to arthritic changes and these changes are sometimes caused by osteoarthritis or rheumatoid arthritis that involves joint degeneration, aging, inflammation in joints or join deformity.
+Arthritis: Our jaw point is prone to arthritic changes and these changes are sometimes caused by osteoarthritis or rheumatoid arthritis that involves joint degeneration, aging, inflammation in joints or joint deformity.

 - Joint infection

 Problems with the TMJ (the joint that connects the skull and lower jaw) can significantly affect your daily life.
 Those who suffer from TMJ disorders often experience a variety of symptoms, including: